Braunnet/Braun/README.md

 MINING::::::

-Leave the mine.bat file in the same folder you extracted the .zip from.
+Leave the mine.bat file in the same folder you extracted the .zip into.

 Execute mine.bat to start mining. crtl+c to stop